vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   - Returns the Blob created.
 - **UpdateBlobContent(const Blob& blob, std::string)**
   - Update the contents of `blob`.
-  - If `blob` was updated/deleted previously, this will fail, and the newest `blob` will have to be provided.
+  - If `blob` was updated/deleted previously, this will fail, and the newest Blob will have to be provided.
   - Returns the new Blob stored.
 - **UpdateBlobContent(const Blob& blob, std::string, std::uint64_t offset)**
   - Update the contents of `blob` starting at `offset`.
   - If `blob.size() < offset`, then zeroes are written from `blob.size()` to `offset`.
-  - If `blob was updated/deleted previously, this wil lfail, and the newest `blob` will have to be provided.
+  - If `blob` was updated/deleted previously, this will fail, and the newest Blob will have to be provided.
   - Returns the new blob stored.
 - **UpdateBlobMetadata(const Blob& blob, std::string)**
   - Update the user meta data of `blob`.